 After raising money for the club through car washes and other fundraisers like the Blue Santa Program, David eventually got connected to the Southern California mini truck scene and met Bob Hase.

 Bob had a very positive impact on David’s life.
 David speaks very highly of him:

 “Bob Hase is my single most [important] inspiration to what I have done with the Texas Heat Wave for the last 26 years and beyond.”

 With the support of Bob, members of the Southern California mini truck community, and several clubs in Texas, Texas Heat Wave was born in 1989.
 After a successful first year in Round Rock at Settler’s Park, David and the crew knew that they had started something incredible that would only grow in the years to come.

 Decades later, complete with countless stories, unforgettable memories, and thousands and thousands of incredible custom vehicles, David looks back on the Heat Wave legacy with pride.
-He’s honored to do what he loves day-in and day out, and he looks forward to seeing everyone at the upcoming Texas Heatwave on July 26th at the Travis County Expo Center.
+He’s honored to do what he loves day-in and day out, and he looks forward to seeing everyone at the upcoming Texas Heatwave in July at the Travis County Expo Center.
 Get your tickets today!